-The Lester S. Levy Sheet Music Collection, Johns Hopkins University's Eisenhower Library is a collection of about 20,000 items of popular music from 1700s to 1922.
+The Lester S. Levy Sheet Music Collection, Johns Hopkins University's Eisenhower Library is a collection of about 20,000 items of popular music from the 1700s and later.
 All currently available downloads are PD.

 Archive of Popular American Music, University of California at Los Angeles, UCLA Digital Library Program

 Historic American Sheet Music Project (1850-1920), The Rare Book, Manuscript, and Special Collections Library at Duke University provides access to digital images of 3042 pieces of 19th and early 20th century American sheet music.